Mercedes-Maybach GLS Revealed As Opulent SUV With 4 Or 5 Seats

 The most luxurious version of the Maybach GLS accommodates only four people, but a five-seat configuration is also available.
 From folding tables and champagne flutes to a dedicated fragrance and a rear-seat entertainment system, the luxobarge has just about every high-end feature you could think of, and then some.
 Goodies such as ventilated and heated massaging seats and an opaque roller blind come as standard, as does the electronic panoramic sunroof.
 A refrigerator with space for champagne bottles can be ordered for the four-seat model if you really want to go all out.

 Power comes from a twin-turbo V8 4.0-liter engine providing effortless cruising thanks to 550 hp and 538 lb-ft (729 Nm) of torque, plus the EQ Boost offering an extra 21 hp and 184 lb-ft (249 Nm) for a limited time.
-Mercedes-Maybach says the GLS 600 4Matic does 0 to 60 mph (96 km/h) in an estimated 4.8 seconds and tops out at 130 mph (209 km/h), which is more than the owner of such an SUV will ever need.
+Mercedes-Maybach says the U.S.-spec GLS 600 4Matic does 0 to 60 mph (96 km/h) in an estimated 4.8 seconds and tops out at a limited 130 mph (209 km/h), which is more than the owner of such an SUV will ever need.
+On the other hand, the Euro model can hit 155 mph (250 km/h).

 It will reach the U.S. market in the second half of next year, with pricing to be announced closer to launch.